 7. Full Sail University

-For those who have a passion for becoming the next best game developer, then the Full Sail University’s BS in Game Design is the right choice.
-The online game development degree will provide each student with game design fundamentals and introduce key industry concepts on systems and level designs that prepares students with prototyping and game balancing.
+For those who have a passion for becoming the next best game developer, then Full Sail University’s BS in Game Design is the right choice.
+The online game development degree will provide each student with game design fundamentals and introduce key industry concepts on systems and level designs that prepare students with prototyping and game balancing.
 The degree is available on-campus and online.
 This is also an accelerated BS degree, taking the average student only 29 months to complete.

 Full Sail is located conveniently just minutes from Walt Disney World and Universal Studios, making this a great place for learning about game design and development.
 Full Sail is an accredited university, commissioned by the Department of Education.
-It provides real-world experiences to students in preparing them in a career path designed in media, Arts, technology, and entertainment.
+It provides real-world experiences to students in preparing them in a career path designed in media, arts, technology, and entertainment.

 Degree: BS in Game Design